jasonwubz/archive-manager-website/README.md

 ## Prerequisites
 - Docker
-- PHP 8.1.17 (optional on local machine)
+- PHP 8.1.17 (required on local machine to generate app key)
 - Port `8000` and `33061` must be available on the local machine

 ## Setup